Gumtree-South-Africa/__DEPRECATED__central/distribution/nomad/README.md

 cd ../ && rm -rf ecg.comaas.*</code></pre>

 This file then has to be uploaded to a cluster-available web server.
 For dev purposes, the nagios001 node's /var/www/html folder can be used.

+## Build, package & deploy comaas for each tenant

+There are pipelines to test, build, package, deploy and upload artifacts for each tenant setup in comaas-qa cloud. http://10.41.136.230/view/Pipelines/

+Pipeline execution deploys comaas for a given tenant to 3 core nodes (10.41.136.237-239) in the comaas-qa cluster